bigraph-toolkit-suite/bigraphs.ide.bigellor/README.md

 In this example, Maven version 3.9.5 uses the JDK 11.
 However, JDK 17 is required for this project (see [Requirements](#Getting-Started)).
 It helps to correct the `JAVA_HOME` environment variable.

+## Acknowledgement

+thanks to Simon Tobies for his contributions to the visualization and modeling backend of Bigellor.

 ## License